heiseonline/request-promise-native-record/README.md

 # request-promise-native-record

-When you write unit tests for APIs that consume remote web services, you want to test your application and not the network or remote web service. `request-promise-native-record` helps to record the answers of these web services in files and to play them back later.
+When writing unit tests for APIs that consume remote web services, your goal is to test your code, not the network or remote web service. `request-promise-native-record` records the answers of these web services and plays them back later.

-If a recording does not exist or the environment variable `HTTP_MODE` is set to `record`, HTTP responses are written to files when you run your tests.
+If a recording does not exist or the environment variable `HTTP_MODE` is set to `record`, HTTP responses are written to files when running your tests.
 You may want to check these files into your VCS.
-If the files are available, they will be used automatically for further test runs.
-From now on there is no network traffic.
+If recordings are available, they will be used automatically for further test runs.
+No network traffic will occur from now on.

 ## Installation